sersad-ru/MultiSens/docs/Servo.md

 * Use the `SELECT` button to start rotation.

-* Press and hold the the `SELECT` button to store current delay in the the `EEPROM`.
+* Press and hold the the `SELECT` button to store current angle in the the `EEPROM`.

 * **ATTENTION!** To prevent overload of the device, connect only one servo drive without any load.